OCR Biology DNA Revision Notes

 4 marksView mark scheme hint▾

-What is meant by complementary base pairing?
+What is meant by complementary base pairing in DNA?
 [2 marks]

 2 marksView mark scheme hint▾